appacademy/SWEO-Part-Time-Resources/1-Module/4-week/3-day/README.md

 - `Const` is also block scoped, but CANNOT be reassigned.
 - reassign !== mutable
 - `Var` is function scoped, and CAN be reassigned.
 - `Temporal Dead Zone` The state where variables are un-reachable.
-They are in scope, but they aren't declared.
+They are in scope, but they aren't initialized.

 |       | declaration | assignment  |  initialization  |  scope   |        hoisting        |
 | :---: | :---------: | :---------: | :--------------: | :------: | :--------------------: |